Nacho Monreal: International career

 In 2007, Monreal earned his first call for the Spain under-21 team.
-He started all their matches in the 2009 UEFA European Championship, in an eventual group stage exit.
+He started all their matches in the 2009 UEFA European Championship, in an eventual group-stage exit.

 On 6 August 2009, Monreal was called up to the senior side for the first time, for an exhibition game with Macedonia.
-He played the last 15 minutes for Joan Capdevila in a 3–2 away win; on 7 September 2010, in the nation's second game after they won the 2010 FIFA World Cup in South Africa, he played the entire 1–4 friendly loss to Argentina.
+He played the last 15 minutes for Joan Capdevila in a 3–2 away win; on 7 September 2010, in the nation's second game after they won the 2010 FIFA World Cup in South Africa, he featured the entire 4–1 friendly loss to Argentina.

 Monreal was a member of Spain's squad which reached the final of the 2013 FIFA Confederations Cup in Brazil, although he was second-choice left-back behind FC Barcelona's Jordi Alba.
 He started in the last two group games, beginning with a 10–0 thrashing of Tahiti at the Maracanã where he set up a David Villa goal.

 Monreal scored his first goal for Spain on 12 November 2016, contributing to a 4–0 defeat of Macedonia for the 2018 World Cup qualifiers in Granada.
 He was then selected by manager Julen Lopetegui for the finals in Russia.